Robinlovelace/robinlovelace.website/_posts/2014-01-28-tory-government.md

  - short-termism
 ---
-Amidst the clamour of onrunning news stories and various 'crises' affecting different parts of the economy and society (some of which arguably caused by the government), it's hard to step back and take stock of the kind of people who are in power.
+Amidst the clamour of onrunning news stories and various 'crises' affecting different parts of the economy and society, it's hard to step back and take stock of the kind of people who are in power.
-"What kind of government is this?" is difficult to answer:
+"What kind of government is this?" is a difficult question to answer:
 "Not sure what you call this strange mutant of a Government, words fail" I was recently told.
 Well, in response to this failure I am happy to say that I have found a neat summary of the current government in the form